23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Duration: 1 hour to enjoy the falls

-Tip: If you visit during the day, bring an ND filter so you can take pictures of the smooth water.
+Tip: If you visit during the day, bring an ND filter to capture clear, clear water photos.

 16. Morro Bay